-A clogged milk duct, not fully draining milk from the breast, or breaks in the skin of the nipple can lead to infection.
+A clogged milk duct that doesn't let milk fully drain from the breast, or breaks in the skin of the nipple can lead to infection.
 This causes the body’s white blood cells to release substances to fight the infection, which can lead to swelling and increased blood flow.
 The infected part of the breast may become swollen, painful, red, and warm to the touch.
-The woman may also have fever and a headache, or general flu-like symptoms.
+Mastitis can also cause fever and a headache, or general flu-like symptoms.

-Mastitis can usually be diagnosed based on a woman’s symptoms and the results of a breast exam.
+Mastitis can often be diagnosed based on symptoms and the results of a breast exam.
 It usually affects only one breast.

-Mastitis is treated with antibiotics.
+Mastitis is typically treated with antibiotics, along with emptying the milk from the breast.
 In some cases, a breast abscess (a collection of pus) may form.
-Abscesses are treated by draining the pus, either by surgery or by using a needle (often guided by ultrasound), and then antibiotics.
+Abscesses are treated by draining the pus, either by surgery or by aspiration (using a thin, hollow needle, often guided by ultrasound), and then antibiotics.

 Inflammatory breast cancer has symptoms that are a lot like mastitis and can be mistaken for an infection.
 If you’ve been diagnosed with mastitis and antibiotic treatment doesn’t help within a week or so, you might need a skin biopsy to be sure it’s not cancer.
 Inflammatory breast cancer can spread quickly, so don’t put off going back to the doctor if you still have symptoms after antibiotic treatment.

-Schnitt SJ, Collins LC.
-Pathology of benign breast disorders.
+Collins LC, Schnitt SJ.
+Chapter 9: Pathology of benign breast disorders.
 In: Harris JR, Lippman ME, Morrow M, Osborne CK, eds.
 Diseases of the Breast.
-4th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2010:69-85.
+5th ed.
+Philadelphia, Pa: Lippincott Williams & Wilkins; 2014.